 Yes, it's important to season your prime rib, but worrying about whether to season it the night before or three hours before—or even right before it goes in the oven—is not a good use of your cooking bandwidth.
-The fact is that no amount of seasonings you apply to the surface (including soaking in marinade) are going to penetrate beyond about two millimeters into that massive roast.
+The fact is that no amount of seasonings you apply to the surface (including soaking in a marinade) are going to penetrate beyond about 2 millimeters into that massive roast.
 (This is why people inject brine into roasts.)

 In fact, the longer the salt sits on the surface of the meat, the more moisture will get sucked out of it, which is the complete opposite of what you want.
 So by all means, salt and pepper generously, but you only need enough on the surface to season every bite, including the non-edge sections.

 Just don't lose sleep about it.
-The most logical time to season your prime rib is at some point during the three hours you have it sitting on your counter coming to room temperature.
+The most logical time to season your prime rib is at some point during the 3 hours you have it sitting on your counter coming to room temperature.

 03 of 05

 Overcooking the Prime Rib

 Prime rib comes from the rib primal cut, which is the second-most tender of all the cuts of beef (after the tenderloin).
 That's why prime rib is so expensive: it's a huge piece of extremely good beef.
 Therefore, it's important not to cook it beyond medium-rare.
 Going past that temperature means the roast will no longer be tender.